treweathers/Java_Developer/Course_1.5.md

 #### Practice #1
 Run the code.

 	class Solution {
 	    public static void main(String[] args) {
 	        // Quote by Frank Zappa about books needing formatting String quote = "So many books, so little time.";

 	        // Split the quote into words using space as the delimiter String[] words = quote.split(" ");

 	        // Join the words into a sentence
 	        String joinedQuote = String.join(" ", words);

 	        // Remove the comma from the joined sentence
 	        String formattedQuote = joinedQuote.replace(",", "");

 	        // Print the formatted quote
 	        System.out.println(formattedQuote); // prints "So many books so little time."
 	    }
 	}

 #### Practice #2
+Adjust the formatting of the quote in the provided starter code by changing the delimiter in the join() method.
+Replace the dash (" - ") with a comma followed by a space (", "), which is more conventional for lists in sentences.
+Apply your new knowledge of string joining to polish the quote.

+	class Solution {
+	    public static void main(String[] args) {
+	        // Quote by Frank Zappa about books needing formatting String quote = "So many books, so little time.";

+	        // Split the quote into words using space as the delimiter String[] words = quote.split(" ");

+	        // Join the words using a dash to emphasize pause for an editorial effect String reformattedQuote = String.join(", ", words);

+	        // Print the reformatted quote
+	        System.out.println(reformattedQuote); // prints "So - many - books, - so - little - time."
+	    }
+	}

+###### feedback: gramatically incorrect output⚠️

 #### Practice #3
+Here's a piece of code that's supposed to rearrange a sentence but isn't giving us the output we’d expect.
+Can you spot what might be wrong and fix it?
+Remember, you can execute the code to see how it behaves!

+	class Solution {
+	    public static void main(String[] args) {
+	        // A list of words to form a book-related sentence String[] words = {"books", "are", "the", "treasure"};

+	        // Joining the words to form a grammatical sentence with a period at the end String sentence = String.join(" ", words) + ".";

+	        // Printing the sentence
+	        System.out.println(sentence);

+	        // Now let's rearrange the sentence to say "treasure books are the" String[] rearrangedWords = {words[3], words[0], words[1], words[2]};

+	        // Joining the rearranged words
+	        String rearrangedSentence = String.join("", rearrangedWords);

+	        // Printing the rearranged sentence
+	        System.out.println(rearrangedSentence);
+	    }
+	}

+	books are the treasure.
+	treasurebooksarethe

+	class Solution {
+	    public static void main(String[] args) {
+	        // A list of words to form a book-related sentence String[] words = {"books", "are", "the", "treasure"};

+	        // Joining the words to form a grammatical sentence with a period at the end String sentence = String.join(" ", words) + ".";

+	        // Printing the sentence
+	        System.out.println(sentence);

+	        // Now let's rearrange the sentence to say "treasure books are the" String[] rearrangedWords = {words[3], words[0], words[1], words[2]};

+	        // Joining the rearranged words
+	        String rearrangedSentence = String.join(" ", rearrangedWords);

+	        // Printing the rearranged sentence
+	        System.out.println(rearrangedSentence);
+	    }
+	}

 #### Practice #4
+Take the provided snippet and complete the code where marked with TODO.
+Remember, splitting strings is crucial for text analysis!

 #### Practice #5